 (a) C.D.
-Howe Institute Policy Analysis Committee addressing the Macro-Economic problems facing Canada, for example, Bank of Canada policy, unemployment, inflation and related topics.
+Howe Institute Policy Analysis Committee addressing the Macro-Economic problems facing Canada, for example.
+Bank of Canada policy, unemployment, inflation and related

-(b) Comité Québec focusing on the particular problems in the Quebec economy and issues within Quebec-Canada relations and provided excellent background work for discussion during the referendum campaign; (c) the Western Regional Committee is a relatively new committee centred in Calgary looking into areas of economic policy that affect western interests; (d) Canadian-American Committed is co-sponsered with the National Planning Association of Washington D.C. and examines the bilateral issues that confront Canada-U.S. relations. such as, cross border electricity flows:
+(b) Comité Québec focusing on Quebec economy and issues within Quebec-Canada relations and provided excellent background work for discussion during the referendum campaign; (c) the Western Regional Committee is a relatively new committee centred in Calgary looking into areas of economic policy that affect western interests; (d) Canadian-American Committed is co-sponsered with the National Planning Association of Washington D.C. and examines the bilateral issues that confront Canada-U.S. relations, such as, cross border electricity